sparkyb/pype/readme.txt

 If you have Python 2.3 or later as well as wxPython 2.6.3 or later, you can extract PyPE-X.Y.Z-src.zip anywhere and run it by double-clicking on pype.py or pype.pyw .
-If you want to be all official, you can use 'python setup.py install', but that is generally unnecessary.
+Note that the 2.6.3.3 ansi build of wxPython has issues with pasting, so use some other ansi build, or even the 2.6.3.3 unicode build.

 If you don't have Python 2.3 wxPython 2.6.3 or later, and are running Windows, you should (hopefully) be able to run the Windows binaries.
 They are provided for your convenience (so you don't have to install Python and wxPython).

+At the current time, the Windows binaries are constructed with Python 2.3 and wxPython 2.6.3.0 .
+I have considered moving to Python 2.5 or even 2.4 with wxPython 2.7, but switching to Python 2.4 with wxPython 2.6.x adds 700k to the binary distribution, and going with Python 2.5 and wxPython 2.7 (there are currently no wxPython 2.6.3.* releases for Python 2.5) adds 2.2 megs to the binary distribution, some of which is the Python 2.4-2.5 size difference, much of it being the necessity to include the gdi plus dll for non-XP/Vista platforms, and even the MSVC 7.1 runtime.
+While many users have copies of both of these runtimes *somewhere* on their system, PyPE cannot rely on them being accessable (on my machine only the MSVC 7.1 runtime is in a system path, while the gdi plus dll is in about a dozen places).

 If it so happens that the Windows binaries don't work for you, and you have an installation of Python and wxPython that fits the requirements, why don't you run the source version?
 The only difference is a pass through py2exe, and a minor loading time speed increase.
 Just because the Windows binaries exist, doesn't mean that you /have/ to run them.
+If you have a Python and wxPython installation, you should have the necessary dlls to make PyPE run (Python is shipped with the 7.1 runtime, and wxPython 2.7+ ships with the gdi plus dll).

 Why doesn't the Windows install work?
 =====================================
 Depending on your platform, it may or may not work.
-It works for me on Windows 2k, XP and 98.
-Most problems people have is that they mistakenly extract library.zip, which they shouldn't do.
-It could also be due to the lack of some DLL, in which case an error message should inform you of what DLL you are missing.
+It works for me on Windows 2k and XP.
+Most problems people have is that they mistakenly extract library.zip, which they shouldn't do (and in recent PyPE binary releases may not be able to do).
+It could also be due to the lack of some DLL, in which case an error message should inform you of which DLL you are missing.

 Why doesn't PyPE work on Linux?